All Episodes

 It was horrible.

-You know, they fought off a particular case at American born in Jerusalem could not have Jerusalem, Israel, on his or her passport because it supposedly Would cause the world to recognize any part of Jerusalem as Israeli.
+You know, they fought off a particular case that an American born in Jerusalem could not have Jerusalem, Israel, on his or her passport because it supposedly would cause the world to recognize any part of Jerusalem as Israeli.

 Well, it is Israeli.